bhabex0/burp_pro_black/README.md

 # IntruderPayloads
-A collection of Burpsuite Intruder payloads, BurpBounty payloads (https://github.com/wagiro/BurpBounty), fuzz lists and pentesting methodologies.
+A collection of Burpsuite Intruder payloads, BurpBounty payloads, fuzz lists and pentesting methodologies.
 To pull down all 3rd party repos, run install.sh in the same directory of the IntruderPayloads folder.